Dre Campbell Farm

 Thoroughly spray the critters, their nests (or mats), and the surrounding foliage.

-One effective homemade tent caterpillar treatment you can try is vinegar spray.
+One effective homemade tent caterpillar treatment is vinegar spray.
 The acid in vinegar naturally deters the caterpillars and can kill them on contact.

 Therefore, mix two tablespoons of white vinegar with one gallon of water.
 Spray this home remedy directly on the caterpillars.